 From all the Call of Duty games available on Mac, Modern Warfare 3 is the only one that made it to our Top 10.
 Why?
 Mainly because it’s the latest one available on Mac, which means that it’s better looking and featured-packed of the bunch.
 It also helps that Modern Warfare 3, unlike Black Ops, offers cross-platform Multiplayer between Windows and Mac OS X gamers on Steam.

 Modern Warfare 3 is truly a complete package.
-It offers a big-budget story (see it for yourself), a co-op mode you can play with a friend and the fast-paced Multiplayer most people buy the game in the first place for.
+It offers a big-budget story, a co-op mode you can play with a friend and the fast-paced Multiplayer most people buy the game in the first place for.

 A Good Match for: Gamers who enjoy the fast-paced Call of Duty style.